 Purée the soup in a blender or food processor until smooth.
 Return to the pan and add the finely chopped fennel and the capsicum.
 Reheat the soup until piping hot.
 Serve garnished with the reserved prawns and chopped fennel leaves.

 To add fibre, sprinkle the soup with garlic-flavoured rye bread croutons just before serving.
 Cut 50 g light rye bread into 1 cm cubes and toss with 1 tbsp garlic-flavoured olive oil.
 Transfer to a baking tray and bake at 180°C for 10 minutes or until crisp.

-*Making the stock with the prawn shells gives the bisque a full flavour, and at the same time boosts its calcium content.
+*Prawns are a good source of low-fat protein.
+They are an excellent source of vitamin B12, selenium and phosphorus. *Making the stock with the prawn shells gives the bisque a full flavour, and at the same time boosts its calcium content.

 Each serving provides